 4. Essential Oils

 Most pests are not keen on citrus oils and similar essential oils, such as orange oil, peppermint, and citronella.
-One simple and natural thing you can do to keep a pest-free kitchen is with the use of these essential oils.
+One simple and natural thing you can do to keep a pest-free kitchen is the use of these essential oils.
 Just add a few drops of these in water to wipe the kitchen counters.
 This will deter pests.

 It is also possible to put a few drops in an oil burner and position the oil burner by the door or windows.
 It will keep the pests away.